Shivaranjini/noduleclassification/README.md

 __Segmentation__

-After programatic segmentation the following nodules are cropped from the input images:
+After segmentation the following nodules are cropped from the input images:

 ![GitHub Logo](/images/cropped1.jpg)